intel-lab-lkp/linux/Documentation/process/contribution-maturity-model.rst

 As a part of the 2021 Linux Kernel Maintainers’ Summit, there was a `discussion <https://lwn.net/Articles/870581/>`_ about the challenges in recruiting kernel maintainers as well as maintainer succession.
-Some of the conclusions from that discussion included that companies which are a part of the Linux Kernel community need to allow engineers to be maintainers as part of their job, so they can grow into becoming respected leaders and eventually, kernel maintainers.
+Some of the conclusions from that discussion included that companies that are a part of the Linux Kernel community need to allow engineers to be maintainers as part of their job, so they can grow into becoming respected leaders and eventually, kernel maintainers.
 To support a